ksreyes/adb-kaz-gvc/README.md

 ## Disclaimer

-The contents of this repository are intended as a personal project with no official affiliation with the Asian Development Bank or the ADB publication in question.
+The contents of this repository are intended as a personal project.
+These have no official affiliation with the Asian Development Bank nor the ADB publication in question.